 What is Benchmarking?

 Benchmarking is the process of evaluating and comparing your organization’s energy performance to something similar, such as your energy performance from the previous year or the energy performance of similar facilities or a national average.
-Benchmarking is a way to better understand how your building is performing and where there are opportunities for improvement.
+The City of Bozeman encourages businesses to track, measure, and benchmark their energy usage as a way to better understand how your building is performing and where there are opportunities for improvement.

 What is Portfolio Manager?